Table of Contents

 Traveling is fun but it can often be stressful too.
 Money issues are often a cause for stress and the cost of traveling can add to that.
 Stress can cause us to act irrationally and before we know it, we have done something we regret.
 Visitors to Florida need to understand the rights that apply to them when they are arrested.

 - Right to be represented by counsel (Hire an Attorney)

-- Right to a Trial (means you can enter a plea of Not Guilty)
+- Right to a Trial (means you can initially enter a plea of Not Guilty)

 - Right to Confront Witnesses you can question the veracity of the charges (Hire a Lawyer)